tanujnotes/Olauncher/README.md

 To maintain the simplicity of the launcher, a few niche features are available but hidden.

-Please check out the [About](https://tanujnotes.substack.com/p/olauncher-minimal-af-launcher?utm_source=github) page in Olauncher settings for the complete list and FAQs.
+Please check out the [About](https://tanujnotes.substack.com/p/olauncher-minimal-af-launcher?utm_source=github) page in Olauncher settings for the complete feature list and FAQs.

 ##